JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 6. Drag and drop (or use the *click here to select the file* link) to upload the shapefile DeathValleyNationalPark.zip.
 The map should update with a polygon encompassing Death Valley National Park.
 7. Update the Start and End Date Fields for our month of interest, July 2023.

-AρρEEARS is an interface that provides access to a wealth of different data products, we are primarily focusing on the ECOSTRESS satellite.
+A&#961;&#961;EEARS is an interface that provides access to a wealth of different data products, we are primarily focusing on the ECOSTRESS satellite.

 <p align="center">
 	<img src="LayerSettings.png" alt="Layer Settings" width = 600>